cfengine/documentation/reference/language-concepts/namespaces.markdown

 Promises can only define classes within the current namespace.
-Classes are understood to refer to classes in the current namespace if a namespace is not specified (except for Hard Classes).
+Classes are understood to refer to classes in the current namespace if a namespace is not specified (except for Hard classes).
 To refer to a class in a different namespace prefix the class with the namespace suffixed by a colon (`:`).

 [%CFEngine_include_example(namespace_classes.cf)%]

-[Hard classes][Classes and decisions#Hard Classes] exist in all namespaces and thus can be referred to from any namespace without qualification.
+[Hard classes][Classes and decisions#Hard classes] exist in all namespaces and thus can be referred to from any namespace without qualification.

 [%CFEngine_include_example(namespace_hard_classes.cf)%]